pauljtremblay/smb3-eh-manip/README.rst

 that work for *my* config, with an avermedia capture card.
 The images and values might be different, especially for different capture cards.

-`show_capture_video` This is an optional debugging property to help identify your video capture source index.
-It shows what images are matched, and should be disabled after configuration to reduce computational load.

-`video_capture_source` This is the index of the video card in your system.
-To configure this, ensure `show_capture_video` is set to true, run the tool, and see if the capture window is correct.
-You should see your nes output.
-Note: this can be the path to a video, if you'd like :shrug:

-`write_capture_video` Writes the capture card video to a file, by default, capture.avi in the current working directory.
-This can be used to get trigger images directly from the capture card in a complementary way to how the tool works.

-`enable_video_player` Enabled/disables a TAS EH video playing directly from this tool upon seeing the trigger frame.

-`enable_fceux_tas_start` Enable/disables sending fceux the 'pause' keystroke when the trigger frame has been detected.

-`latency_ms` We need to measure the perceived latency of what frame this tool thinks we are playing against the monitor the player is perceiving.
-We need to offset the beginning of TAS playback that amount.

-Example: it takes ~36ms for the avermedia 4k capture card to show frames on screen, 30.66ms for that to get to this tool and render a video frame.
-That's [conveniently ;)] 66.6ms, or 4 nes frames.
-So we should begin the playback 66 ms in.

-`computer` Select what the tool is comparing against.
-Initially this should be `calibration` until the `latency_ms` is identified.
-The value `eh` is when attempting runs. `twoone` is experimental but should aid in practice.

-`track_end_stage_clear_text_time` [beta] after getting the end level card, the text "level clear" appears.
-With this set to true, the tool will write the time since the run started (start trigger was seen).

 `*_region` a comma separated list of x,y,width,height the tool uses to locate the corresponding image within the frame.